 As I evolved in the bodybuilding game, I stopped chasing hollow numbers on th scale and started chasing muscle and strength.

 When I focused on physique development instead of chasing weight, I was able to build the physique that I wanted.

 To increase your performance, build muscle, and drop body fat you should:

-• Rely on your performance in the gym/track and your appearance in the mirror to show you your progress
+• Rely on your performance in the gym/track and your appearance in the mirror/progress pictures to show you your progress.

-If building a stand out physique is your goal then the scale will not have power over you.
+If building a stand-out physique is your goal, you cannot let the scale have power over you.

-Men lie, women lie, and the scale lies.
-The mirror, the bar, progress pictures, and your performance do not.
+Some men lie, some women lie, and the scale absolutely lies.
+But the mirror, the bar, progress pictures, and your performance are incapable of telling you lies.

 I’ll holla at you next time.

 The People’s Trainer,